Last August I was fortunate enough to create a phenomenal memory.

 Four days later in the antepartum wing, hooked up, drugged, exhausted, stinky and trying to halt preterm labor.

-After arriving safely via Mom driving, we waddled up to L&D and we’re met by fresh faced, lovely nurses who basically said they can’t tell me squat without getting officially checked out.
+After arriving safely via Mom driving, we waddled up to L&D and we’re met by fresh faced, lovely nurses who basically said they can’t tell me squat without getting officially checked in.

 I was hooked up to baby heartbeat monitor and contraction monitor and, well, monitored.